leeoniya/uPlot/README.md

 ```

 - `base` specifies the key of the scale from which another is derived.
-- `range` converts the base scale's min/max into the new scales' min/max.
+- `range` converts the base scale's min/max into the new scale's min/max.

 ---
-#### Fixed Scales
+#### Scale Control

-If a scale does not need auto-ranging from the visible data, you can explicitly specify the min/max values.
+If a scale does not need auto-ranging from the visible data, you can provide static min/max values.
 This is also a performance optimization, since the data does not need to be scanned on every view change.

 ```js